IncioMan/Adaptive-Systems-Domain-Objects-Microservices/README.md

 ```
 (2)
 ```
-DO2 will replay with a StrongDependency message and DO1 will process the ActivityExecuted messages from the DOI of DO2.
+DO2 will reply with a *StrongDependency* message and DO1 will process the *ActivityExecuted* messages from the DOI of DO2.
 Once `(2)` is executed, DO1 will move on to execute
 `[3]` and then stop.